-This version of the Fylde Local Plan to 2032 (incorporating Partial Review) has been produced for Adoption, as the principal document of the statutory Development Plan for the borough.
+This version of the Local Plan has been produced for Adoption, as the principal document of the statutory Development Plan for the borough.
 It is the final result of a process of consultation that culminated in the Examination in Public under the direction of the Inspector, Mrs Yvonne Wright BSc(Hons) Dip TP MSc DMS MRTPI, on behalf of the Secretary of State.
+The document has been prepared following the results of previous public consultations on the Local Plan Issues and Options, the Preferred Option and the Revised Preferred Option (RPO) documents and by taking account of the information provided by the evidence base.

-The Local Plan directly or indirectly affects all residents, communities and businesses within the Borough and ensures that all who live or work in Fylde, along with those who visit, can look forward to the achievement of the Council's Vision for Fylde in 2032.
+Ultimately, the new Local Plan will directly or indirectly affect all residents, communities and businesses within the Borough.
+The Local Plan ensures that all who live in, work in or visit Fylde can look forward to the achievement of the Council's Vision for Fylde in 2032.